sokolhessnerlab/sokolhessnerlab.github.io/index.md

 - At the **start of the academic year**, meet with your mentor(s) to discuss the mentorship contract, your year-on-year progress, your career goals and concerns, and anything else you'd like to cover.
 - At the **start of every term**, have a _goals meeting_ with your mentor(s).
 Discuss your goals at multiple levels, especially at the level of the term.
 What will you aim to accomplish in the next 10 weeks and how?
 - Set up **weekly meetings** for general check-ins and/or for project-specific updates, discussion, and planning.

+## Human Subjects Training

+Last but certainly not least, when working with human data, it's **critical that you complete the required Institutional Review Board (IRB) training**.
+The [DU IRB](https://www.du.edu/orsp/research-compliance/human-subject-research/about-irb) uses the [CITI Program](http://www.citiprogram.org) to administer, certify, and track researchers' training.
+Here's how to do it:
+1. Go to [http://www.citiprogram.org](http://www.citiprogram.org) and create an account if you don't already have one.
+2. Then, following [the DU IRB's training instructions](https://www.du.edu/orsp/research-compliance/human-subject-research/training-requirements), link your account to the _University of Denver_ and specify your role and the kind of research you do (Social Behavioral Educational Research, abbreviated _SBER_).
+3. Complete the following courses:
+   - `Social Behavioral Educational Research Investigators - Basic Course`
+   - `RCR for Social, Behavioral, Educational, and Humanities` (_RCR is short for Responsible Conduct of Research_)
+   - `Research Conflict of Interest`

+If you have questions during the process, don't hesitate to ask!
+After you've completed everything, you'll need to save PDFs of your 'completion reports'.
+Send these to Peter, and he will add you to the lab's IRB protocol.

 ## That's it!
 We hope this was helpful.
 Note that this website is hosted via GitHub, making it easy for existing lab members to edit and improve upon this document!
 Please offer suggestions and edits to improve this page via GitHub!
 If you're new, don't worry about that yet - just follow the instructions above to get started in the lab.